burnedpopcorn/PT-Stuffed-Crust-SRC/README.md

 # Pizza Tower: Stuffed Crust Decomp
-## This is a full decompilation of the Pizza Tower: Stuffed Crust July 6th 2023 Dev Build (Subtitled the Garfield FMOD Update)
+## This is a full decompilation of the Pizza Tower: Stuffed Crust
+> This is based off of the July 6th 2023 Dev Build (Subtitled the Garfield FMOD Update)

 # ----PREREQUISITES----
-## * The original steam Pizza Tower FMOD bank files
+The Original FMOD Bank Files

-## * That's it
+that's it

-### fuck you McGig_Jr/crewcrumber, you had this fucking coming.
+### Thanks to